×

 Author EVO

-The UK government has confirmed in the Fairer Private Rented Sector White Paper that it will outlaw Section 21 under the Renters’ Reform Bill and replace it with Section 8.
+The UK government has confirmed that under the Renters’ Rights Bill it will outlaw Section 21 of the Housing Act and strengthen Section 8.

 The aim of these changes is to make it easier for landlords to reclaim control of their properties.